StefFrustagli/the-italian-hangman-game/TESTING.md

 ### Python

-[](https://) was used to validate the Python with no errors highlighted.
+[CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python code.
+No relevant errors highlighted.

 ## Manual testing